DenrianWeiss/nutcracker/readme.md

 ## Other things

 This version of program is deliberately slow to prevent abuse.
-DO NOT ASK FOR FASTER VERSION, it will be published after all the chaos.
+DO NOT ASK FOR FASTER VERSION since the profanity drama is still ongoing.